lawrence14701-zz/backend-template/README.md

 4. add resolver to index.ts
 5. test if table is created by using graphql playground
 6. go to localhost:4000/graphql for local testing

+# trouble shooting

+- if cookies are not being set in your graphql playground check the settings.
+Make sure request.credentials is set to 'include'